 Pack some adhesive bandages and antibiotic ointment, just in case your baby acquires some cuts or scrapes while the two of you are having a good time.

 Don’t forget the fun stuff!
 Your baby will want to play while you’re out and about, and having a few of her favorite toys on hand will keep her happy and make your life easier.

 Your own items

-Many moms decide that carrying a diaper bag and a purse is just too much.
-Choosing a pocket in your diaper bag that will hold your necessities is a great idea, but you have to remember to pack them.
+Many moms decide that carrying a diaper bag and a purse is too much.
+Choosing a pocket in your diaper bag that will hold your necessities is a great idea, but you must remember to pack them.
 Your driver’s license, your keys, your cell phone, and some cash are all things you’ll want to have with you.

-With the right diaper bag and the right items, taking your baby out into the world doesn’t have to be stressful.
+With the right diaper bag and items, taking your baby out into the world doesn’t have to be stressful.
 The more times you pack your bag, the easier it will become.
-Before you know it, you’ll be looking forward to adventures with your little one!
+Before you know it, you’ll look forward to adventures with your little one!